Qingtian County: Ming dynasty

-Modern history
+Republic era

 In the early years of the Republic of China, almost the entire county was devastated by the flood brought by a heavy rainstorm on August 29, 1912.
-Record says that the flood had affected as many as 16,133 households and destroyed 76,623 buildings, and only 5000 people were left in Hecheng which had at once boasted more than 14,000 residents.
+Record says that the flood had affected as many as 16,133 households and destroyed 76,623 buildings, and merely around 5,000 people were left alive in Hecheng which had at once boasted more than 14,000 residents.
 Extreme hardship in the aftermath of the floods pushed many to emigrate abroad, which between 1912 and 1914, approximately a thousand people had left the county, and around two thousand Qingtianese were among the 140,000 Chinese Labour Corps that served on the Western Front, following China's entry into the World War I on the side of Entente Powers in 1917.

-Owing to its scarce arable lands and its vibrant overseas communities that brought ideas and news from the Western world, Qingtian was the earliest region where the Chinese Communist Party began its activities in southwestern Zhejiang.
+Owing to its scarce arable lands and its vibrant overseas communities with access to ideas and news from the Western world, Qingtian was the earliest region where the Chinese Communist Party (CCP) began its activities in southwestern Zhejiang.

+The restoration of Nanking government since 1927 has brought a period of relative stability in Qingtian and the wider region, allowing certain construction projects to be initiated in this era.
 As part of Zhejiang's provincial road network, a gravel road with a total length of 124.08 km that ran from Lishui to Wenzhou via Qingtian was completed and opened to traffic in 1934.